krobbi/pico/README.md

 | `-h`  | `--help`     | _(None)_  | Print help                         |
 | `-V`  | `--version`  | _(None)_  | Print version                      |

-If the `--output` option is not set, the path to the ICO output file will be the same as the first input path, but with a `.ico` file extension.
+If the `--output` option is not set, then the path to the ICO output file will be the same as the first PNG input file path, but with a `.ico` file extension.

-If the `--sort` flag is set, Pico will sort entries in the ICO output file by resolution from largest to smallest.
+If the `--sort` flag is set, then Pico will sort the entries in the ICO output file by resolution from largest to smallest.

-Pico will fail if a file already exists at the output path, unless the `--force` flag is set.
+Pico will fail if a file already exists at the ICO output file path, unless the `--force` flag is set.

-If the `--help` or `--version` flags are set, Pico will print information but not perform any action.
+If the `--help` or `--version` flag is set, then Pico will print information but not perform any action.

 ## Examples
 Pack `icon.png` into `icon.ico`: